logo

 San Jose Teacher Certification Requirements

 To earn teaching certification in California, you must have at least a bachelor’s degree and have completed an approved teacher preparation program.
 If you do not have a bachelor’s degree, review the approved teaching degree programs in California.
-Once you have completed California’s teacher certification requirements, you will need to apply for the appropriate credential from the California Commission on Teacher Credentialing.
-More information about the traditional teacher certification pathway can be found on our California certification page.
+Once you have completed California’s teacher certification requirements, you must apply for the appropriate credential from the CTC.
+More information about the traditional teacher certification pathway can be found on our California teacher certification page.

-If you already have a bachelor’s degree, you can complete an alternative teacher certification program that may take you less time to complete than another bachelor’s degree in teaching.
+If you already have a bachelor’s degree, you can complete an alternative teacher certification program that may take less time than another bachelor’s degree in teaching.
 Alternative programs in California typically take the form of a graduate certificate or master’s degree.
-See our California alternative certification page for more information.
+See our California alternative teacher certification page for more information.

 Teacher Certification Programs in San Jose